 I wasn't really sure where this recipe was going.
 I was sick of making muffins.
 I never intended Hummusapien to be a muffin blog, you see.

-The only is thing I knew for sure was that I had a boatload of organic coconut flour, almond flour, and flaxseed meal from my besties at Bob's Red Mill.
+The only is thing I knew for sure was that I had a boatload of organic coconut flour, almond flour, and flax from my besties at Bob's Red Mill.
 In an effort to not over-muffin myself, I mixed a little bit of this and a little bit of that, formed them into the cutest round blobs, and prayed to the baking gods that they would come out cookie-looking and not hockey puck-tasting.
 Easier said than done!

 Welp, my prayers were answered.
 They actually exceeded my wildest cookie monster expectations!
 These Flourless Banana Zucchini Cake Cookie gems are kind of a cross between a cookie, a piece of cake, and a muffin top.
 They're super soft, moist and pillowy.
 I find that whenever I use primarily coconut flour, they come out tasting like cake.
 Exhibit A---My Lemon Coconut No-Bake Bites. #CAKECAKECAKE